D1GQ/AmongUs-BlackScreen-Boot-Fix/README.md

 # AmongUs-BlackScreen-Boot-Fix
-A simple application that fixes a black screen issue switching between older versions of the Among Us!
+A simple application that fixes a black screen issue while loading into the game caused by switching between newer and older versions of the Among Us!